Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Viewbank - Yallambie, placing the area among the bottom 25% of areas assessed nationally

-Viewbank - Yallambie has seen approximately 38 new homes approved annually over the past five financial years from FY12 to FY16.
+Viewbank - Yallambie has seen approximately 38 new homes approved annually over the past five financial years from FY21 to FY25.
 This totals 194 homes.
-In FY16-17, 24 approvals have been recorded so far.
-The population has declined in recent years but housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+As of FY26, 27 approvals have been recorded so far.
+The population has declined in recent years, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-New dwellings are developed at an average expected construction cost of $479,000, indicating focus on the premium market with high-end developments.
-There have been $9.7 million in commercial approvals this financial year, suggesting balanced commercial development activity.
-Compared to Greater Melbourne and nationally, Viewbank - Yallambie shows substantially reduced construction activity (70.0% below regional average per person), reflecting its mature status and possible planning constraints.
-Recent construction comprises 52.0% standalone homes and 48.0% townhouses or apartments, marking a significant shift from existing housing patterns which are currently 85.0% houses.
-This may indicate diminishing developable land availability and response to evolving lifestyle preferences and housing affordability needs.
+The average expected construction cost value for new dwellings is $479,000, indicating focus on the premium market with high-end developments.
+In FY26, there have been $9.7 million in commercial approvals, suggesting balanced commercial development activity.
+Compared to Greater Melbourne and nationally, Viewbank - Yallambie shows reduced construction activity, typically strengthening demand and prices for existing properties due to scarcity of new homes.
+Recent construction comprises 52% standalone homes and 48% townhouses or apartments, expanding medium-density options and creating a mix of housing opportunities across price brackets.
+This marks a significant shift from the current 85% houses pattern, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and affordability needs.
 The location has approximately 777 people per dwelling approval, demonstrating an established market.

-Looking ahead, Viewbank - Yallambie is expected to grow by 7,049 residents from 2016 to 2041.
+According to AreaSearch's latest quarterly estimate, Viewbank - Yallambie is expected to grow by 7,049 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development